 Alloy selection depends on furnace temperature and atmosphere.

-Elements are often designed to deliver rated kilowatts at rated voltage when cold.
+Electric heating elements are often designed to deliver rated kilowatts at rated voltage when cold.
 Elements can be designed around a process as well, if the element’s operating temperature can be provided.

 Power delivered by an element will vary as the square of the voltage.
 A 1-% increase in voltage is about a 2% increase in wattage, and vice-versa, a 1% reduction in voltage is about a 2% reduction in wattage.
 Most metallic element alloys have a lower resistance at room temperature than when hot.
 The amount of change with temperature depends on the alloy, for instance 875 FeCrAl exhibits a 4% increase in resistance from 20°C to 1200°C. tungsten exhibits a much larger increase, greater than 400% in that temperature range.